-We use the personal information that you provide us only for this purpose - and respect and safeguard your personal information and your right to privacy.
+The personal information that is provided is used only for this purpose - we respect and safeguard your personal information and your right to privacy.

 We never share your personal information with other organisations unless:

 - You give us your express consent, or - Sharing is authorised or required by law.